vippsas/vipps-solutions/static-qr-at-pos/README.md

 ## Step 4: The user pays and get a receipt in the app

-Once the payment is sent by the merchant the user will be shown the payment screen.
+Once the payment is sent by the merchant, the user will be shown the payment screen.
 If the user still has their app open, the payment will open automatically.